caireuy/Assignment_4/README.md

 ## Code Modification

-Modified Inalid Records placeholder to collect errors logged correctly
+Modified Invalid Records placeholder to collect errors logged correctly

+## Code Modification

+Modified indentation on the with block to read the program

+## Code Modification modified

+Modified the spelling of 'withdrawal' in the transaction_type as 'withdraw' to be able to read the transaction type

+## Code Modification modified

+Modified the average amount of transaction by adding "> 0' to avoid division by zero and added a variable 'average_amount = total_transaction_amount / transaction_counter' to calculate the average transaction amount